DocnetUK/matt-client/README.md

 Docnet\MATT::expect('Some horrible error')->never()->email('bill@microsoft.com');
 ```

+### No set-up required ###

+You don't need to go and set up monitors in a web interface or anything.
+The first time you make a call (as above) the server will start watching.

+You'll get a single set up message too, on first call for a unique event reference.

 ### Named recipients ###

 You can used named targets and groups that have been set up too, so in this example 'support' means several people